Japan-France spat over Renault-Nissan brews as Ghosn remains jailed

 Macron has requested a meeting with Abe at the G20 summit starting on Friday, the Mainichi reported.
 A Japanese government spokesman said nothing had been decided.

-The auto alliance, which also includes Japan’s Mitsubishi Motors Corp, for its part “emphatically reiterated” its commitment to the partnership on Thursday after executives met in Amsterdam for the first time since Ghosn’s arrest.
+The auto alliance, which also includes Japan’s Mitsubishi Motors Corp (7211.T), for its part “emphatically reiterated” its commitment to the partnership on Thursday after executives met in Amsterdam for the first time since Ghosn’s arrest.

 A review of the capital structure was not discussed at the meeting, Mitsubishi Motors’ CEO Osamu Masuko said.